ewaldmire/ascender/docs/docsite/rst/userguide/organizations.rst

 3. Click **Save** to finish creating the organization.

-Once created, climber displays the Organization details, and allows for the managing access and execution environments for the organization.
+Once created, ascender displays the Organization details, and allows for the managing access and execution environments for the organization.

 |Organizations - show record for example organization|